Jmkernes/LSTM-RNN-in-numpy/README.md

 # LSTM-RNN-in-numpy
 Implementation of long-short term memory recurrent neural network using only numpy.
 This is heavily influenced by Andrej Karpathy's min_char model, though with many more features.

-To directly get started, you can use the pretrained model "", which was trained over 20,000 iterations at sequence length 50, hidden dimension of 200, input dimension of 1/4 vocab_size, LSTM cells, and minibatch size 16.
+To directly get started, you can use the pretrained model "model_LSTM_h200_T50_D22", which was trained over 20,000 iterations at sequence length 50, hidden dimension of 200, input dimension of 1/4 vocab_size, LSTM cells, and minibatch size 16.
+We also have its associated solver function, in case you want to train more, or train on a new dataset.
 To import it into a python session, run the commands

 import pickle
 filehandler = open(filename, 'r')